 Sometimes, Microsoft works directly with resellers who sell to customers.
 Alternately, Microsoft also works with distributors, and those distributors work with their own set or channel of resellers who sell to customers.

 What's getting sold?

 Microsoft provides a list of offers.
 These are specific SKUs of products like Office 365 or Intune.
 Offers are either license-based (the cost depends on the number of machines they get installed on) or usage-based (the cost depends on the amount of memory and computation used).
-For more information, see CSP agreements, price lists, and offers.
+For more information, see Partner offers in the Cloud Solution Provider program.

 CSP partners are resellers who have customers and sell them Microsoft products from the current offer list.
 After the customers sign their agreement, the reseller places an order for one or more offers.
 Some offers include add-ons like more space or extra features, which are tracked together with the parent offer.
 The orders are processed, and then the customer is able to use their subscriptions.
 Microsoft bills the reseller or distributor each month based on the number of licenses and the usage for each customer.

 Subscriptions can be added, and the number of seats or add-ons can be increased or decreased.
 If a customer fails to pay, misuses the subscription, or engages in fraud, then Microsoft, the distributor, or the reseller are all able to suspend the subscription.
 It will be permanent if it's not reactivated within the limits of the CSP program.

 You can check which subscriptions a customer is entitled to use (ie, which ones are currently paid for, not suspended, and not replaced by a newer order).